Books of Swords: Setting

 The demons of Saberhagen's Swords universe are the remnants of atomic or other high-power weapons detonations, rendered anthropomorphic by the Change.
 They can take on various forms and appearances, but their natural form is a free-floating, possibly radioactive cloud.
 Their presence can sicken and injure those who have not magically prepared themselves to resist them.
 All demons have a "source of life", which is usually hidden within a fairly innocuous object like a mirror, charm, bottle, or weapon (compare to djinn).
 This object does not bear any relation to the demon's physical presence.
 However, if it is found, control can be exerted over the demon it belongs to.

 Magic is a rare and fragile art in the Swords universe, requiring a lifetime of dedication.
 Magic is very fragile; unsheathed blades and other iron or steel objects degrade its power significantly.
 Thus it has limited martial uses, and is most often used to influence others.

 There are three major religious sects in the Swords universe.
-Although many privately worship their own gods or goddesses, three institutions that can be found no matter where one goes.
+Although many privately worship their own gods or goddesses, there are three institutions that can be found no matter where one goes.
 The White Temple is ordered around the worship of ARDNEH and values love and respect for life.
 Many of the leading healing centers and hospitals are actually White Temples, and most of what one thinks of as traditional "holy men" are servants of the White Temple.
 The Red Temple is concerned with worship of the flesh.
 Its chief goddess is Aphrodite.
 The Red Temple provides and controls much of the traffic in prostitution and drugs, although they also encourage free love, gambling, gluttony, and excessive drinking.
 The Blue Temple worships money, hoarding wealth, but never does anything with it.
 At one point, the Blue Temple hoards four of the Twelve Swords of Power, including Shieldbreaker, which they never use for fear of losing them.
 The Blue Temple Hoard is the famous secret depository of their holdings.

 The Twelve Swords of Power

 The Swords of Power were created by the gods and given to humanity as part of a great game, so they could enjoy watching humans scheme and fight amongst themselves in an effort to obtain these magical treasures.
 Each sword has a different ability, which corresponds to a different god.
 The series revolves around different characters finding, acquiring, stealing, using, and eventually destroying the swords.
 This provides the gods with the amusement they desire, until they find out that the swords were made too well, and even the gods themselves can fall victim to them.
-The swords are introduced in by name and general ability in The Song of Swords, the poem that precedes the story, but it is only over the course of the series that the specific effects, conditions, and loopholes of these weapons are discovered.
+The swords are introduced by name and general ability in The Song of Swords, the poem that precedes the story, but it is only over the course of the series that the specific effects, conditions, and loopholes of these weapons are discovered.
 Although thought to be indestructible, by the end of the series (Shieldbreaker's Story) all the swords except Woundhealer have been destroyed.